HannahPadd/nixos-config/README.md

-I only use nix because the neofetch looks cool.
+I only use nixos because the neofetch looks cool.